Unique-AG/helm-charts/charts/backend-service/README.md

     + [Route Resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#route-resources)
 - CRDs installed
     + [Install CRDs](https://gateway-api.sigs.k8s.io/guides/#getting-started-with-gateway-api)

+##### HTTPS Redirects
+Routes do not redirect to HTTPS by default.
+This redirect must be handled in the upstream services or extended via `extraAnnotations`.
+This is not due to a lack of security but the fact that the chart is agnostic to the upstream service and its configuration so enforcing a redirect can lead to unexpected behavior and indefinite redirects.
+Also, most modern browsers prefix all requests with `https` as a secure practice.

 ### CronJobs
 `cronJob` as well as `extraCronJobs` can be used to create cron jobs.
 These convenience fields are easing the effort to deploy Unique as package.
 Technically one can also deploy this same chart multiple times but this increases the management complexity on the user side. `cronJob` and `extraCronJobs` allow to deploy multiple cron jobs in a single chart deployment.
 Note, that they all share the same environment settings for now and that they base on the same image.
 You should not use this feature if you want to deploy arbitrary or other CronJobs not related to Unique or the current workload/deployment.